When most people think of safaris, the Serengeti or a pride of lions roaming the savannah may pop...

 Experience the Arctic On A Safari

 Get chances to view elusive Arctic wildlife and experience the majesty of the Arctic on safaris almost all-year-round.
-View all of our Arctic Safaris by clicking below.
+View all of our Arctic tours and Safaris by clicking below.

 We also now have a Gear Shop where you can browse some of the best outdoor clothing and equipment to buy or gift to friends and family.